goldenjeffempire/onome-portfolio/README.md

-# 🌍 Jeffery Onome Emuodafevware — Portfolio Website
+# 🌟 Jeffery Onome Emuodafevware — Portfolio Website

-A **modern, responsive, and interactive** personal portfolio built with **React, TypeScript, Vite, Tailwind CSS, and Framer Motion**.
+A **modern, responsive, and interactive** personal portfolio built with **React 19, TypeScript, Vite, Tailwind CSS, and Framer Motion**.
 Designed to showcase the professional work of a **Full Stack Software Engineer & AI/ML Expert**, this project emphasizes performance, aesthetics, and scalability.

 ---